-Benefit Description You Pay Medical Supplies (cont.)
-1001 ay Oxygen Note: When billed by a skilled nursing facility, nursing home, or extended care facility, we pay benefits as shown here for oxygen, according to the contracting status of the facility.
-See page 81 for services received in a skilled nursing facility.
+Benefit Description You Pay Ourable Medical Equipment (DME) (cont.) • Communications equipment, devices, and aids (including computer equipment) such as "story boards" or other communication aids to assist communication-impaired individuals (except for speech-generating devices as listed above) All charges Equipment for cosmetic purposes Topical Hyperbaric Oxygen Therapy (THBO) Iedical Supplies Covered medical supplies include: Preferred: 30% of the Plan allowance (deductible Medical foods and nutritional supplements when administered by catheter or nasogastric tubes Note: See page 129 for the definition of medical foods. applies) Non-preferred (Participating/Non-participating): You pay all charges Ostomy and catheter supplies Tou pay an enarges • Oxygen Note: When billed by a skilled nursing facility, nursing home, or extended care facility, we pay benefits as shown here for oxygen, according to the contracting status of the facility.
+See page 76 for outpatient services received while in a skilled nursing facility.
 Blood and blood plasma, except when donated or replaced, and blood plasma expanders Note: We cover medical supplies at Preferred benefit levels only when you use a Preferred medical supply provider.
 Preferred physicians, facilities, and pharmacies are not necessarily Preferred medical supply providers.
-Not covered: All charges Infant formulas used as a substitute for breastfeeding • Diabetic supplies, except as described in Section 5(f) or when Medicare Part B is primary • Medical foods administered orally, except as described in Section 5(f) Home Health Services Home nursing care (skilled) for two hours per day limited to 10 visits when: Preferred: \$25 copayment per visit (no deductible) • A registered nurse (R.N.) or licensed practical nurse (L.P.N.) provides the services; and Non-preferred (Participating/Non-participating): You pay all charges A physician orders the care.
-Note: You pay 30% of the Plan allowance for agents, drugs, and/or supplies administered or obtained in connection with your care.
-(See page 131 for more information about "agents.")
-Not covered: All charges Nursing care requested by, or for the convenience of, the patient or the patient's family Services primarily for bathing, feeding, exercising, moving the patient, homemaking, giving medication, or acting as a companion or sitter • Services provided by a nurse, nursing assistant, health aide, or other similarly licensed or unlicensed person that are billed by a skilled nursing facility, extended care facility, or nursing home Private duty nursing Alternative/Manipulative Treatment Benefits for manipulations and acupuncture are subject to a combined limit of 10 visits per person per calendar year Preferred: \$25 copayment per visit (no deductible) Non-preferred (Participating/Non-participating): Acupuncture is covered when performed and billed by a healthcare provider who is licensed or certified to perform acupuncture by the state where the services are provided, and who is acting within the scope of that license or certification.
-See page 16 for more information.
-You pay all charges Note: You pay 30% of the Plan allowance for agents, drugs, and/or supplies administered or obtained in connection with your care.
-(See page Note: See page 72 for our coverage of acupuncture when provided as anesthesia for covered surgery.
-131 for more information about "agents.")
-Altama tive/Manipulative Treatment continued on next neces
+Not covered: All charges Infant formulas used as a substitute for breastfeeding • Diabetic supplies, except as described in Section 5(f) or when Medicare Part B is primary Medical foods administered orally, except as described in Section 5(f) Iome Health Services Home nursing care (skilled) for two hours per day limited to 10 visits when: Preferred: \$25 copayment per visit (no deductible • A registered nurse (R.N.) or licensed practical nurse (L.P.N.) provides the services; and Non-preferred (Participating/Non-participating): You pay all charges A physician orders the care.
+Note: You pay 30% of the Plan allowance (deductible applies) for agents, drugs, and/or supplies administered or obtained in connection with your care.
+(See page 126 for more information about "agents.")
+Not covered: All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family • Services primarily for bathing, feeding, exercising, moving the patient, homemaking, giving medication, or acting as a companion or sitter • Services provided by a nurse, nursing assistant, health aide, or other similarly licensed or unlicensed person that are billed by a skilled nursing facility, extended care facility, or nursing home